This post may include affiliate links; see our disclosure policy.

 Here’s how to make the best seafood seasoning!
 This homemade fish seasoning mix is easy to make and takes any seafood to new heights.

 Looking for a perfect blend to season your fish or shrimp?
 Try this seafood seasoning!
-It’s truly the best blend of flavors: a mix of savory, smoky and aromatic spices that makes for irresistible flavor.
+It’s truly the best blend of flavors — a mix of savory, smoky, and aromatic spices that creates an unforgettable taste experience.

 It’s almost like a combination of Old Bay and Cajun seasoning, without the heat.
-Try it on shrimp or salmon and it will blow you away!
-It was also fantastic on grilled and roasted veggies (Alex and I love it on grilled brocolli).
-It’s truly magical, and we can’t wait for you to taste.
+Try it on shrimp or salmon, and it will blow you away!
+It was also fantastic on grilled and roasted veggies (I love it on grilled broccoli).
+It’s truly magical, and I can’t wait for you to try it.

 Is this seasoning spicy?

 Some seafood seasonings are spicy, like Cajun seasoning.
-But for this seafood seasoning recipe, we wanted to kept it mild.
+But for this seafood seasoning recipe, I wanted to keep it mild.
 This provides the most flexibility to adjust for various tastes.
-(We have kids, so it’s nice to have mild options!)
-If you do want it spicy, add ¼ teaspoon cayenne to this mixture.
+(I have kids, so having milder options is nice!)
+If you want it a little spicier, just add ¼ teaspoon cayenne.

 How long to store homemade seafood seasoning

-You can store your homemade seafood seasoning mix in an airtight container for 6 months to 1 year.
-Of course, it’s best when it’s the freshest.
+You can store this homemade seafood seasoning mix in an airtight container for 6 months to 1 year.
+Of course, it’s best when it’s fresh.
 Spices generally last in a cool, dry place for 8 months to 1 year.
-You can use this spice blend to add new life to spices that you’ve had for a while.
+If you’ve got spices that are still good but not as bold as they once were, this blend is a great way to put them to use.

 This seafood seasoning is designed for fish, but it’s tasty on veggies, too!
 Here are some ideas to get you started:

-3. Veggies: It’s great on veggies to add intrigue in flavor!
-Try with any of our grilled vegetables or roasted vegetables.
+- Veggies: It’s great on veggies to add intrigue in flavor!
+Try it with any of my grilled vegetables or roasted vegetables.

-5. Fried potatoes: It would be fabulous on these pan fried potatoes, or even baked French fries!
+- Fried potatoes: It would be fabulous on these pan-fried potatoes, or even baked French fries!

 Dietary notes